42 Best Apps for Learning Mandarin Chinese in 2026

 Expert instructors have created a well-rounded curriculum for Chinese Skills.
 It covers over 400 grammatical points, 300 sentence patterns, 1000 keywords, and 1500 key characters.

-Price: The monthly subscription is $14.99, whereas $79.99 is for 1 year.
+Price: The monthly subscription is $14.99, and the 1-year subscription is $79.99.
 You can also buy for a one-time fee of $159.99 for lifetime validity.

-10. The Chairman’s Bao for Reading Chinese News
+11. The Chairman’s Bao for Reading Chinese News

 Over 7000 graded-reader lessons written as news items available on the internet are featured in the program.
 Besides the web version, you can access it on Android and iOS.